Arison7/SDE-Chess/README.md

 ## Program Features

-- **Chess Rules:** Enforces standard chess rules, including legal moves, check, checkmate, stalemate, and pawn promotion.
+- **Chess Rules:** Follows real chess rules, such as valid moves and checkmate.
-- **User Input Validation:** Ensures players enter valid moves using chess notation (e.g., A2 to A3).
+- **User Input Validation:** Checks that players enter valid moves, like "A2 to A3."
-- **Turn-Based Gameplay:** Alternates turns between white and black players.
+- **Turn-Based Gameplay:** Switches turns between players.
-- **Game State Evaluation:** Includes methods to detect check, checkmate, and stalemate conditions.
+- **Game State Evaluation:** Detects situations like check, checkmate, or stalemate.